rjseymour66/rjseymour66.github.io/content/bash/scripting/error-handling.md

 exit 2    # invalid argument or usage error
 ```

-The caller — another script, a CI pipeline, or a shell — reads the exit code from `$?` and decides what to do next.
+The caller reads the exit code from `$?` and decides what to do next.
+The caller might be another script, a CI pipeline, or a shell.
 A non-zero code causes `&&` chains to stop and `set -e` scripts to abort.

 Establish a consistent convention at the top of each script so the codes are easy to audit: